derkandre/ruby-temperature-converter/README.md

 ```

 ## Notice
-I am new to Ruby and if you have any suggestions in improvidng the code, I would be greatful.
+This is a practice repo and I am new to Ruby and if you have any suggestions in improving the code, I would be grateful.